Switch

 />

-To make Switch non-interactive, you can use the disabled flag.
-Like in native checkbox fields, it will prevent the onChange handler from triggering.
+To make Switch non-interactive, use the disabled flag.
+Similar to native checkbox fields, it will prevent the onChange handler from triggering.

 <Switch name="showAvatar" disabled />